make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Below are two LCG sequences.
 - A different multiplier was used to generate each sequence.
-- ...show sequences A and B...
 - Which do you think looks more random?
-- Possible responses:
+- ..._show sequences A and B_...
+- The possible responses are:
   1. Sequence A looks more random
   1. Sequence B looks more random
   1. Both sequences look equally random